lakejs/lake-docs/reference/functions.md

 ### createIframeBox()

 Creates a [BoxComponent](/reference/types.md#boxcomponent) that is used to embed external content using an iframe.
-It receives a key-value object with the following properties as its parameter.
+It accepts a configuration object with the following properties:

 #### type